Alexsirguy/clipboard_health/README.md

 #### Running with docker

 `docker-compose up`
-This should install the modules, run tests, build the app, and start the server on port `4000`.
+This should install the modules, build the app, and start the server on port `4000`.

 #### Running with npm